isabellafernandes27/githooks/README.md

 Hooks are available under scripts/hooks.
 They need to be shared for each teammember to put inside their personal .git/hooks directory.
 It is possible to enforce their usage through Gradle installation (TBD).
 A testing suite has been provided for the hooks under scripts/tests.

 Skip hooks by using either `-n` or `--no-verify` when running `git`.

+These scripts were made to run on Bash >=4.0.
+Installation instructions are available on section **TBD**.

 ## Table Of Contents
  - [Todos](#todos)